Best Spotting Scope

 How much does it weigh?

-If your scope is going to be set up on a tripod on a viewing deck, or you don’t need to carry it around too much, a heavier scope won’t be a problem.
+If your scope is set up on a tripod on a viewing deck, or you don’t need to carry it around too much, a heavier scope won’t be a problem.
 But if you’re using it while hiking or need to carry it often, it’s worthwhile looking for something lightweight.

 What are the scope’s measurements?